vltgroup/ccTalk/README.md

 # ccTalk
--ccTalk iplementation over simple async com port interface -to start: instantiate Bus over you com port implementation -for windows, linux, osX, solaris - recomended to use org.scream3r:jssc -for android com.github.felHR85:UsbSerial
+1. ccTalk implementation over simple async com port interface
+2. to start: instantiate Bus over you com port implementation
+3. for windows, linux, osX, solaris - recomended to use org.scream3r:jssc
+4. for android - recomended to use com.github.felHR85:UsbSerial
+5. for iOS - i don't know